KVM UDP-push Monitoring not working on bigger hosts - message too long

 - Target version set to Release 5.0

 This is a problem, in deed...
 Solution is to split VM messages in several chunks.
 This "pagination" can be done in the probes.
 I'll keep this issue to implement this...

-#2 Updated by Ruben S. Montero about 3 years ago
+#2 Updated by Ruben S. Montero over 3 years ago

 Let's try a simpler solution that could be enough for the amount of data used in monitor, considering also that we are moving disk info to the DS monitoring process.
 Information is compressed using zlib and uncompressed upon arrival at oned.
 We are getting 80% reduction on message size, so this will give us space for a lot more info...